jbarozet/catalyst-sdwan-sdk-examples/README.md

-# Catakyst SD-WAN Python SDK Examples
+# Catalyst SD-WAN Python SDK Examples

 vManage client is a package for creating simple and parallel automatic requests via official vManage API.
 It is intended to serve as a multiple session handler (provider, provider as a tenant, tenant).
 The library is not dependent on environment which is being run in, you just need a connection to any vManage.